laurent-martin/aspera-hsts-operations/README.md

 chown asperadaemon: /opt/aspera/etc/aejd.json
 ```

+> [!NOTE]
-> **Note:** As of 4.4.5 HSTS, the command `asp-cloud-config` has a defect where the config file `aejd.conf` is created in `$PWD/../etc` instead of `/opt/aspera/etc` if the command is executed without a full path.
+> As of 4.4.5 HSTS, the command `asp-cloud-config` has a defect where the config file `aejd.conf` is created in `$PWD/../etc` instead of `/opt/aspera/etc` if the command is executed without a full path.
-So either move to `/opt/aspera/bin/` before executing, or use the full path to the command like proposed here.
+> So either move to `/opt/aspera/bin/` before executing, or use the full path to the command like proposed here.
-Also, the resulting file `aejd.json` shall be readable by user `asperadaemon`.
+> Also, the resulting file `aejd.json` shall be readable by user `asperadaemon`.

 Restart Aspera services in that order to apply the configuration: